FolsomLibraryOccupanyMonitor/FLOM/_hardware/vnc.md

 4. Make a VNC viewer account and you should be connected.
 You should be able to access the raspberry pi on your laptop and even some mobile devices.

-You can set up a free vnc viewer account at the link below: https://www.realvnc.com/en/
+You can set up a free vnc viewer account at this link: https://www.realvnc.com/en/